jmfiaschi/chewdata/README.md

 * No garbage collector
 * Parallel works
 * Cross-platform
-* Use async/await for concurrent threads
+* Use async/await for concurrent threads with zero-cost
+* Read multi files in parallel into the local or in a bucket
-* Read data with Cursor/Offset paginator
+* Search data into multi csv/json/parquet files with S3 select

-The target of this project is to simplify the developer's works and simplify the connection between systems.
+* Can be deployed into AWS Lambda
+* The configuration easly versionable
+* Can generate data in the fly for testing purpose
+* Control and validate the data.
+Handle bad and valid data in a dedicated stream

 ## Getting started